 These Buckwheat Tahini Banana Bread Pancakes are a great breakfast option.
 They’re gluten-free, refined sugar-free, and fiber-filled, and family-friendly.
 These flapjacks are also packed with nutrition from the buckwheat, tahini, bananas, silan, and walnuts.
 Keep this breakfast staple in the freezer and defrost when ready to eat.

 This recipe was created for Soom my Jamie Vespa of Dishing Out Health.

-- In a separate bowl, combine 1 cup buckwheat flour, 3/4 tsp cinnamon, 1 1/2 tsp baking powder, and a pinch of salt.
+- In a separate bowl, combine buckwheat flour, cinnamon, baking powder, and a pinch of salt.
 Stir with a whisk.
 Pour flour mixture into the banana mixture and stir until combined.

 - Heat coconut oil or butter in a griddle or large skillet over medium heat.
 Working in batches, scoop 1/4-cupfuls of batter onto griddle.
 Cook pancakes until bottoms are golden brown and bubbles form on top, about 3 minutes.
 Flip and cook until other side of pancakes are golden brown, about 2 minutes.

-- Serve pancakes with candied walnuts and additional Soom Silan.
+- Serve pancakes with candied walnuts and additional silan date syrup.